-- the 6 months Youth Hub support comes to an end - the claimant's barriers to work have been suitably addressed by the Youth Hub
+- the 6 months Youth Hub support comes to an end - the barriers to work have been suitably addressed by the Youth Hub

-From this point onwards, claimants will continue to receive support from DWP and Jobcentre Plus as normal.
+From this point onwards, the claimant will continue to receive support from DWP and Jobcentre Plus as normal.
 Claimants can also be referred to a youth employability coach where appropriate.

-Claimants cannot be mandated to participate in Youth Hub activities.
-If a claimant stops engaging with their Youth Hub work coach, they are referred back to Jobcentre Plus.
+A claimant cannot be mandated to participate in Youth Hub activities.
+If they stop engaging with their Youth Hub work coach, they are referred back to Jobcentre Plus.